aduffy70/Protocols/RAD-seq_protocol.md

   * 2 uL Ligation Master Mix

-Seal the plate, vibrate plate over vortex, centrifuge, and incubate in PCR machine for 1 hrs at 23C.
+Seal the plate, vibrate plate over vortex, centrifuge, and incubate in PCR machine for 1 hr at 23C, then 10min at 65C for permanent inactivation of the enzymes.

 Dilute each reaction with 88uL water.
 Store at 4C for a month or -20C for longer.

 ## PCR on ligated fragments

-Prepare a master mix of 120% needed volume in a 5mL tube (or optionally, two master mixes for two plates to reduce stochastic pcr variations):
+Prepare a master mix of 115% needed volume in a 2mL tube (or optionally, two master mixes for two plates to reduce stochastic pcr variations):

 In each reaction:
-  * 18uL PCR Master Mix
+  * 14uL PCR Master Mix
-  * 2uL ligated DNA (multipipetter works)
+  * 6uL ligated DNA (multipipetter works)

 20 ul reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.